Table of Contents

 Your son should be examined by a paediatrician or a paediatric surgeon.
 During an acute infection of the foreskin, treatment is oral antibiotics and painkillers.
 After the infection has settled, your doctor will re-examine your child and advice whether circumcision or topical steroid cream should be used to prevent recurrent infection.
-The benefits and risks of circumcision are as discussed on this page, and the procedure is the definitive treatment to prevent a recurrence.
+The benefits and risks of circumcision are as discussed, and the procedure is the definitive treatment to prevent a recurrence.
 Topical steroid cream is effective in some patients, which is dependent on patient and caregiver compliance and technique.
 In uncooperative patients, it is difficult to apply the steroid cream and gently retract the foreskin, hence decreasing the effectiveness of treatment.
-Prolonged steroid cream use has the risk of skin ulceration, further tightening of the foreskin.
+Prolonged steroid cream use has the risk of skin ulceration further tightening the foreskin.

 How is circumcision performed?

 In the newborn, circumcision is performed under local anaesthesia and a Plastibell device is used (Figure 1).
 The baby is awake and has a pacifier dipped into glucose water for comfort.
 The foreskin is cleaned under antiseptic conditions.
 Local anaesthesia is given and the foreskin gently retracted.
 An appropriate sized Plastibell is selected and placed over the tip of the penis.
 A string is tied around the Plastibell to constrict the blood supply to the excess foreskin.
 Circumcision is completed by trimming the excess skin off.
 I have started to move away from doing the Plastibell to the free hand circumcision, because I find there is less risk of a secondary phimosis occuring.

 In a child, free hand circumcision is performed under general and local anaesthesia.
 The excess foreskin is trimmed and hemostasis achieved using diathermy (a heat device that seals the blood vessels).
 The skin is closed with absorbable sutures.
 Another instrument used to trim the foreskin is laser, which works on a similar principle of heat sealing of the skin and blood vessels.
 The outcome of diathermy and laser is the same.
 I do not recommend using laser to avoid passing the cost to my patients.
 Do bring along boxer shorts or loose underwear for your child to wear after circumcision.